jundalisay/spblist/content/en/research/descartes/method/part-3.md

 I review the different occupations of men in this life in order to choose the best.

-without wishing to offer any remarks on the employments of others, I may state that it was my conviction that I could not do better than continue in that in which I was engaged, viz., in devoting my whole life to the culture of my reason, and in making the greatest progress I was able in the knowledge of truth, on the principles of the method which I had prescribed to myself.
+Without wishing to offer any remarks on the employments of others, I may state that it was my conviction that I could not do better than continue in that in which I was engaged, viz., in devoting my whole life to the culture of my reason, and in making the greatest progress I was able in the knowledge of truth, on the principles of the method which I had prescribed to myself.

 I have been so happy with this method.
 It led me to believe that more perfect or more innocent could not be enjoyed in this life.